ton-community/ton-docs/docs/v3/contribute/README.md

 ## Contribute rules

-### Documentation maintain policy
+### Documentation maintain community

 TON Documentation is entirely open source.
-Community enthusiasts and early TON contributors have played a key role in creating this open-source TON Documentation by turning their notes into detailed pages.
+Community enthusiasts and early TON contributors have played a key role in creating this open-source TON documentation by turning their notes into detailed pages.

 It was initially written by TON [contributors](/v3/contribute/maintainers/) and supported by [TON Studio](https://tonstudio.io/).
 We aim to educate users about TON through explicit, easily searchable content that appeals to technical experts and casual readers.